patrickloeber/ml-deployment/pytorch-ios/README.md

 ```

 It uses a transfer learning approach and takes a pretrained Mobilenet.
 Finetuning is applied with the Cats/Dogs data, and then the model is optimized for mobile using Torchscript and saved.
-This should dump the model file `model.pt`.
+This should dump the file `model.pt`.

 #### Resoures
 - [Transfer Learning](https://pytorch.org/tutorials/beginner/transfer_learning_tutorial.html)